junxit/us-congress-bills-115/derived/amendments.md

 ### 15 U.S.C. § 632

-> in paragraph (1), by striking “provide a fair return to the United States” and insert “be sufficient to cover the cost of a film permit and other administrative and personnel costs”; and
+> in paragraph (1), by striking “provide a fair return to the United States” and inserting “be sufficient to cover the cost of a film permit and other administrative and personnel costs”; and

 | | |
 |---|---|